Dillard's: 21st century

-In March 2020, Dillard's attracted note in the press for keeping many of its 290 stores in the United States open during the coronavirus pandemic, with Dillard's stating "we are open with limited hours where not ordered to close by state or local government mandate."
-In April 2020, Dillard's closed around 200 out of its 285 stores in response to Covid-19.
+In March 2020, Dillard's attracted note in the press for keeping many of its 290 stores open during the coronavirus pandemic, with Dillard's stating "we are open with limited hours where not ordered to close by state or local government mandate."

+In April 2020, Dillard's closed around 200 out of its 285 stores in response to COVID-19.
 Its online store remained open.
 In May 2020, Dillard's had reopened all but two of its locations in Tampa Bay, according to its website at the time.
 That week, management and Dillard's CEO, William Dillard II, informed its annual meeting that the company's first quarter had been the worst in its history, due to the coronavirus, saying Dillard's business had become "total chaos" by the end of April as a result.
 At the time, Dillard's had 257 department stores, and 28 clearance stores, and had reopened stores in 21 states or more.

 In August 2021, the company released its second quarter report.
 It did not release "store comps relative to pandemic-dominated 2020; comparable store retail sales compared to 2019 rose 14%."
 After an $8.6 million net loss in August 2020, the company noted that it instead had made a net income in August 2021 of $185.7 million.

+For 2023 (for the 53 weeks ending 3 February 2024), Dillard's net income was $738.8 million.
+Net sales for the same period were $6.75 billion.
+Operating expenses to 3 February 2024 were $1.77 billion.

+In March of 2024, Dillard's opened their first location in the upper midwest in Sioux Falls, South Dakota, in the Empire Mall.

+In 2024, the company introduced "The Coterie Shop" a concept of online and conventional special occasion and casual clothing shops from Abbey Glass, Buru, Crosby by Mollie Burch and Fanm Mon.
+The Coterie Shop will be featured in Alabama, Arkansas, Arizona, Florida, Georgia, Kentucky, Louisiana, North Carolina, Oklahoma, South Carolina, Tennessee and Texas.

+In a partnership with Trademark Property, Dillard's purchased Longview Mall in Longview, Texas in 2025.